 "No," said Kettle to himself; "I won't forget it that way.
 I guess I can manage without.
 She pretty well cured me herself.
-But a sight of the missis will do the rest."
+But a sight of the Missis will do the rest."

-And so Captain Owen Kettle went home to where Mrs. Kettle kept house in the bye-street in South Shields, that unlovely town on the busy Tyneside; and a worrying time he had of it with that estimable woman, his wife, before the explanations which he saw fit to give were passed as entirely satisfactory.
-In fact, he was not quite forgiven for his escapade with Miss Carnegie, or for that other involuntary excursion with Donna Clotilde La Touche, till such time as he had acquired fortune from a venture on the seas, and was able to take Mrs. Kettle away from her unsavoury surroundings, to settle down in comfort in a small farmstead on the Yorkshire moors, with a hired maid to assist at the housework.
-But that was not until some considerable time after he was wrecked with Mr. McTodd on the Irish coast; and between the two dates he assisted to make a good deal more history, as is (or will be) elsewhere related.
+And so Captain Owen Kettle went home to where Mrs. Kettle kept house in the by-street in South Shields, that unlovely town on Tyneside; and a worrying time he had of it with that estimable woman, his wife, before the explanations which he saw fit to give were passed as entirely satisfactory.
+In fact he was not quite forgiven for his escapade Avith Miss Carnegie or for that other involuntary excursion with Donna Clotilde La Touche till such time as he had acquired fortune from adventure on the seas and was able to take Mrs. Kettle away from her unsavoury surroundings, and settle down in comfort in a small farmstead on the Yorkshire moors with a hired maid to assist at the housework.
+But that was not until some considerable time after he was wrecked with Mr. McTodd on the Irish Coast; and between the two dates he assisted to make a good deal more history which is (or will be) elsewhere related.

-THE END
+THE END.